Fraud Protection for Debit Cards.

 - Each transaction is scored at the point-of-sale for fraudulent activity.

 - If the transaction is scored with a high risk level, it is passed on to one of our Fraud Analysts.

 - The analyst will research the transaction and contact the card holder if he/she believes the transaction is suspicious.

 - If the card holder can verify the transaction as legitimate, no further action is necessary.

 - If the card holder is able to verify the transaction as fraudulent, the analyst will block the card to prevent any further fraud.

 - In the event that a fraudulent transaction is confirmed, we will contact you during the next business day to begin the process of ordering you a new card, and filing any necessary fraudulent dispute forms.

 Note: To ensure we can continue to reach you whenever potential fraud is detected, please keep us informed of your correct phone number and address at all times.

 Our messages will never ask for your PIN or account number.

-What should I expect if a potentially fraudulent transaction is identified on my ATM or Debit card?
+What should I expect if a potentially fraudulent transaction is identified on my Debit card?